SubRosaCodr/Caixa-Bank-Fraud-Detection/README.md

   - `fraud_count` = 0 **AND** `credit_score` >= 750

 - **Default**:
   - If none of the conditions are met, customers are categorized as **Low Risk**.

 ---

-### ** Steps to Reproduce**
+### **Work Path**

 1. **Data Cleaning**
    - Load the raw data into BigQuery.
    - Validate data types and handle duplicates or null values.

 2. **Add `risk_category` Column**
    Use the following SQL query to classify customers into risk levels:

    ```sql
    CREATE OR REPLACE TABLE `project.dataset.generateddata_with_risk` AS